dennisreimann/website/src/articles/2016-12-20-elm-architecture-overview.md

 The beauty of The Elm Architecture lies in its simplicity:
 It structures applications into four parts and it defines how these interact with each other.
-In Elm there is only this one determined way to handle interactions and manage state – and it provides a good foundation for modularity, code reuse, and testing by default.
+In Elm there is only this one determined way to handle interactions and manage state – and it provides a good foundation for modularity, code reuse and testing by default.

 <!-- more -->